Who We Are

 - Access to the team is available 24 hours a day, 7 days a week.

-- Primarily, we service a 19 county area surrounding Austin, but we are capable of traveling beyond this area to bring babies to one of our two Level 3 Neonatal Intensive Care Units (NICU) or our five Level 2 units.
+- Primarily, we service a 19 county area surrounding Austin, but we are capable of traveling beyond this area to bring babies our Level IV Neonatal Intensive Care Unit (NICU) at Dell Children’s Medical Center, our Level III NICU at Seton Medical Center Austin or one of our four Level II units.

 - We have partnerships with several transport services:

 - Air Medical, provides fixed wing air ambulance transportation.

 - Acadian Ambulance Service, provides ground emergency medical transportation.

 Requests for a neonatal transport are made by calling the toll free transport line listed above.
 A neonatologist is available 24 hours a day, 7 days a week to answer the call.
 Our team of neonatologists is available for consultation as well.

 When we arrive at the sending facility we work with the doctors and staff to further stabilize the patient as needed.
 We can continue all previously ordered medication and/or infusions enroute back to one of the Network’s NICUs.
 Additional therapies can be initiated during travel; the transport isolette operates as a mobile NICU if needed.

 Seton Healthcare Family has the only Level IV Neonatal Intensive Care Unit (NICU) in Central Texas at Dell Children’s Medical Center.
 Opened in 2007, the Dell Children’s Medical Center is a state-of-the-art hospital dedicated solely to the care of children.
 We also have a Level III NICU at Seton Medical Center Austin.
 Our five Level 2 NICUs located at Seton Northwest Hospital, Seton Medical Center Williamson, Seton Medical Center Hays and Seton Southwest for babies who require less critical specialty care.